Sripathi69/SecurePass/README.md

-# SecurePass
+# 🔐 SecurePass Vault

-SecurePass Vault is a **lightweight, offline password manager** built for users who want **simplicity**, **privacy**, and **complete local control** of their credentials — without depending on browser-based or cloud-stored solutions.
+**SecurePass Vault** is a lightweight, offline password manager built for users who prioritize **simplicity**, **privacy**, and **complete local control** — with no reliance on browsers or cloud-based storage.

+---

+## 📦 Version
-✅ v1.0.0 – Initial Release (August 2025)
+**✅ v1.0.0 – Initial Release (August 2025)**

+---

-✨ Features
+## ✨ Features

+- ✅ **Local Password Storage**
-•	Local Password Storage: All credentials are encrypted and stored locally.
-No cloud dependency.
+  All credentials are encrypted and stored **locally** — no cloud dependency.

+- 🔒 **AES Encryption (Fernet)**
+  Secure encryption for all your passwords and sensitive data.

-•	Add / View / Delete Entries: Full vault management for your login credentials.
+- ➕ **Add / View / Delete Entries**
+  Full vault management for your login credentials.

-•	Encrypted Storage: Uses AES/Fernet encryption for secure password handling.
+- 🧠 **Built-in Password Generator**

-•	Password Generator: Generate complex and secure passwords with custom length and character options.
+  Generate secure, complex passwords with custom length and character options.

+- 📋 **Copy to Clipboard**
-•	Copy-to-Clipboard Support: Copy usernames and passwords with one click.
+  Instantly copy usernames and passwords with a single click.

+- 🎯 **Simulated Typing**
-•	Simulated Typing: Automatically types username and password into login fields for seamless logins.
+  Auto-types your username and password into login fields.

+- 🔍 **Search & Filter Vault**
-•	Search & Filter Vault: Easily find credentials using the search box.
+  Quickly find credentials using search.

+- 👁️ **Show / Hide Passwords**
-•	Show/Hide Passwords: Toggle visibility of stored passwords.
+  Toggle visibility to view or hide saved passwords.

+- 🗓️ **Last Updated Tracking**
-•	Date Tracking: Each entry records the last updated date.
+  Every entry records the most recent update date.

+- 🧩 **Tabbed Interface**
-•	Clean UI: Tabbed interface for vault access and new entry creation.
+  Clean UI with separate tabs for vault access and adding entries.

-•	Fully Offline and Free: No internet access required.
+- 📴 **Fully Offline & Free**
+  Works without internet.
 Free for personal use.

-✅ v1.0.0 – Usage

-Download using the link below and copy to your final folder.
-If Windows Defender gives any message click continue.
+---

+## 🧑‍💻 Getting Started

+> ⚠️ If Windows Defender prompts a warning, click **"More info" > "Run anyway"**.

+1. 📥 **Download** the app using the link provided.
+2. 📂 **Copy** the folder to your desired location.
-In the first run, the software creates local secure encrypted files.
-In case you want to move the software to another location,
+3. 🚀 On first run, SecurePass will create local encrypted files.

-ensure that you move the entire folder structure including the files.
-If you do not do that, or miss files when moving, software will assume that you

-are starting fresh and old password data will be lost.
-It may also fail citing corrupt data.
+> 🧠 **Important**:
+> When moving the software to a different location, ensure the **entire folder and all files** are moved.
+> If essential files are missing, the app will assume a **fresh install** and your previous vault will not load (or may show a corrupt data warning).

-You can however use the software in a new folder and it creates required encryption files once again.
+You may restart in a new folder, and the app will recreate its secure encryption files.

-✅ Advanced version:
+---

+## 🚀 Coming Soon: Advanced Version

+SecurePass Vault is released under the **MIT License** for **personal use**.
-This software is for personal use and has MIT license.
-An enterprise level secure version is in the works and will be released later this year.
+An **enterprise-level secure edition** with multi-device sync, master password, and cloud-backup options is **in the works** and will be released **later this year**.

+---

+## 🔗 Stay Updated

+📬 For updates, support, or early access to the advanced version, follow the project or reach out via the Contact tab in the app.

+---